 - Spray Your Cords With an Unpleasant Substance: If you are looking for a way to train your animals that cord-biting is a dangerous behavior, one way to do this is to spray your cords with something they won’t like.
 This could include a menthol substance like Vicks VapoRub, which gives off a strong scent that cats tend to hate.
 Hot sauce is another option that cats and dogs will both find unpleasant.
 And, of course, there are also many sprays designed to keep pets from biting things.

 - Take Your Pet to the Vet: If the reason your pet is displaying compulsive chewing tendencies is related to a medical problem, as we discussed above, then you will need to take them to a professional veterinarian to get it diagnosed.
 Trying to solve medical issues on your own is no good – for pets and for people – and if there is something more serious going on with your pet, you’re obviously going to want to know sooner rather than later.
 Watch out for other signs that your pet is not well, such as lethargy, aggression, or seizures, and let a professional help diagnose what’s going on with them before their cord-chewing gets out of control.

-- Give Your Pet Something Else to Chew On: If your pet is just bored, as we also floated above as a possibility, they may simply need something else to chew on.
-This could be a toy, some rawhide, a rope—you should always have plenty of alternatives lying around so your pets are not tempted to do what animals do naturally on your furniture and belongings.
+- Give Your Pet Something Else To Chew On: If your pet is just bored, they may simply need something else to chew on.
+This could be a toy, some rawhide, or a rope — you should always have plenty of alternatives lying around so your pets are not tempted to do what animals do naturally on your furniture and belongings.
 And again, if your pet is bored, keep in mind that you should also…